ssb22/jianpu-ly/README.md

 jianpu-ly is a Python program (compatible with both Python 2 and Python 3) that assists with printing jianpu (numbered musical notation) in the GNU Lilypond music typesetter.
 The jianpu is written on a modiﬁed-appearance “stave” in Lilypond, which means Lilypond’s typesetting capabilities (lyric spacing, slurs, beams etc) will apply to the jianpu without needing to add a 5-line stave.
 If you prefer, the generated code for the jianpu stave may also be placed in a score with other types of stave.

+Using jianpu-ly requires some technical knowledge.
+If you don't know what a command line is, what a text editor is, what a directory is or what Python is, then please find out about these things before attempting to use jianpu-ly.
+It is not an extension to Lilypond front-ends like Frescobaldi; it is a preprocessor that currently requires you to have command-line experience.

 If you have problems, try a different Lilypond version. jianpu-ly works with Lilypond 2.18.2 and 2.20.0, but has trouble with some 2.21.x versions.